OpenImageDebugger/OpenImageDebugger/README.md

 Finally, clone the GDB ImageWatch plugin to any folder you prefer:

     git clone https://github.com/csantosbh/gdb-imagewatch

+### Ubuntu 16.04

+Ubuntu 16.04 comes with qt4, which is not compatible with gdb-imagewatch.
+In order to compile it, you need to install qt5 and use its corresponding qmake during the compilation step.

 ### Build plugin and configure GDB